 Humans evolved with birds and our health, wellbeing and ultimate survival is profoundly tied to theirs.
 Research shows that even just hearing birds improves human mental health.
 Protecting birds and their specific habitats is as urgent and vital for us as it obviously is for them.

-BIRD is a celebration of all birdlife.
-We invite you to enjoy the richness these feathered denizens of the air manifest, while planning ways to urgently protect them from Climate Emergency impacts.
+BIRD was a celebration of all birdlife.
+The exhibition celebrated the richness of these feathered denizens of the air manifest, while encouraging urgent action to protect them from Climate Emergency impacts.

 Artists